Markov chains revisited: Discrete-time chains II: the long-term behaviour

 Armed with the regenerative property, we can start attacking the chain's long-term behaviour more directly.
 Here, we use Kolmogorov's celebrated strong law of large numbers (Theorem~\ref{thrm:klln}) to study the limiting behaviour of the \emph{empirical distribution}\glsadd{epn} $\epsilon_N:=(\epsilon_N(x))_{x\in\s}$ whose $x$-entry $\epsilon_N(x)$ denotes the fraction of the first $N$ time-steps that the chain $X$ spends in state $x$:

-From Theorem~\eqref{thrm:rectrans}, we already know that the chain eventually stops visiting any given transient state $x$, and it follows that
+From Theorem~\ref{thrm:rectrans}, we already know that the chain eventually stops visiting any given transient state $x$, and it follows that

-In the case of recurrent states $x$, the visits do not cease.
-So, to understand what happens $\epsilon_N(x)$, we must study frequency of these visits.
-The trick is here is to notice that $X$ does not visit state $x$ in between two consecutive return times, and so
+In the case of recurrent states $x$, the visits do not cease and, to understand what happens with $\epsilon_N(x)$, we must study frequency of these visits.
+The trick here is to notice that $X$ does not visit state $x$ in between two consecutive return times, and so